DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - 📝Protection of life is of the utmost importance and should be dealt with first before attempting to save material things
         - Crisis management is the process of planning and responding to unexpected events that can have a negative impact on an organization.
 One of the key traits of crisis management is the ability to anticipate potential problems and develop plans to mitigate their impact.
 This means being able to think ahead and identify potential risks, as well as having a plan in place to deal with them if they do occur.
         - Crisis management involves handling the overall strategy and high-level decisions during a crisis or disaster.
 It focuses on managing the organization's response at a strategic level, ensuring that the organization can navigate through the crisis effectively and make decisions that align with its long-term goals and survival.
+        - **Disaster Recovery Planning (DRP)** involves being prepared for a disaster and recovering from it.
+Failing to keep track of a disaster recovery site could mean it's not reliable to use when a disaster hits and, due to the lack of effort, plenty of money will be wasted.
+DRP is defined by the United States (US) National Institute of Standards and Technology (NIST) as, “A written plan for recovering one or more information systems at an alternate facility in response to a major hardware or software failure or destruction of facilities.”
+        - Between DRP and BCP, the most common way to look at the two is that DRP involves the 📝data center.

 [6.4](#6.4) Analyze test output and generate report (OSG-9 Chpt 15)
 - 💥Step 1: review and understand the data